-No two successful electrical engineers are exactly alike.
-It is impossible to define what character attributes an individual must possess to succeed in this field.
+No two successful electrical engineers are precisely alike.
+Defining an individual’s character attributes to succeed in this field is impossible.
 That being said, specific skills and abilities will likely prove beneficial to anyone working as an electrical engineer in the future.
 O*NET OnLine and the BLS list these skills among those most characteristic of electrical engineers:

 In addition to developing specific skills, aspiring electrical engineers should also take high school courses that prepare them for further education in this field.
 Specifically, students should excel in physics and other sciences, math at all levels, and computing and computer programming.
 It may also prove extremely helpful to take courses on electricity and electrical components if available or seek out this coursework at a community college.

 To pursue a career as an electrical engineer, an individual must first meet several criteria.
-Perhaps most importantly, an aspiring electrical engineer must complete a bachelor’s degree from a four-year college or university, specifically in the field of electrical engineering (with some exceptions noted below).
+Perhaps most importantly, an aspiring electrical engineer must complete a bachelor’s degree from a four-year college or university, specifically in electrical engineering (with some exceptions noted below).

 Indeed, a four-year degree from an ABET-accredited institution is one of the prerequisites for obtaining a Professional Engineer (PE) license, which allows the holder to perform a more comprehensive array of work that generally involves a greater scope of responsibilities.

-Furthermore, some students may obtain a bachelor’s degree in an entirely different field and then a master’s degree in electrical engineering; these individuals would all be eligible to find work in the field.
+Furthermore, some students may obtain a bachelor’s degree in an entirely different field and then a master’s degree in electrical engineering; these individuals would all be eligible to find work there.

 After earning a degree in electrical engineering, graduates can begin working immediately.
-After four years, engineers become eligible to pursue a Professional Engineer license through the National Society of Professional Engineers (NSPE).
+After four years, engineers can pursue a Professional Engineer license through the National Society of Professional Engineers (NSPE).
 Becoming a Professional Engineer, or PE, allows the holder to work on a broader array of vocations that demand greater responsibility.

-There is a specific criterion an individual must meet before he or she can earn this licensure.
+There is a specific criterion an individual must meet before he or she can earn this license.
 According to the NSPE, the steps to earn a PE license are as follows:

-Once an individual meets all of these four criteria, they will be eligible for a Professional Engineer license through NSPE.
+Once an individual meets all four criteria, they will be eligible for a Professional Engineer license through NSPE.

 United States | |